 - Special content prep classes are not recommended and do not help us determine the right placement.

 Test Preview Seminar

-- Held on a weekend in November and January.
+- Held on a weekend in January or February.

 - Tips and content: General Overview / Math Overview / English Overview